Graphite and Carbon

 - Extruded intermediate grades of carbon & graphite

-- iso moulded fine grain graphites
+- ISO moulded fine grain graphites

 Graphite is a particular form of carbon distinguished by hexagonal crystallinity.
 As with all other carbon occurrences, natural graphite is widely distributed throughout the world.
 Also, like the other commercially important crystalline forms of carbon, diamond; graphite can be manufactured from non-graphitic carbons.
-Graphite is characterised by a unique range of physical and chemical properties.
+Graphite and carbon are each characterised by a unique range of physical and chemical properties.
 These include being odourless, tasteless, non-toxic and chemically inert to acids and alkalis under most conditions.
 Graphite’s platelet structure and chemical characteristics make it an outstanding lubricant, particularly for sliding friction under adverse temperature and pressure.
 Graphite can withstand temperatures of up to 3200 degrees Celsius in a protective atmosphere resulting in extensive use for crucibles and refractories; products in continuous contact with liquid metals.
 The heat resistance of graphite also results in its use in shaped forms in furnace hearths, rockets and nuclear power plants.
 Graphite’s heat conductivity is higher than some metals.
 Together with its lubricity and high temperature, these properties account for graphite’s usage in electrical systems, particularly for motor brushes and for electrodes.
 Graphite is also used in sports equipment, as a substitute for asbestos in brake linings, in high performance lithium-fluorine batteries and high temperature aerospace applications among other things.
 New high-tech uses for graphite are being found constantly.
 Only a comparatively few mines supply all natural graphite ores currently being used.
 The current producing countries China, Ukraine, Brazil, Russia, Canada, India, Zimbabwe, Norway, Mozambique Sri Lanka, Germany and Madagascar.
 Many of these mines produce the less valuable amorphous product in small volume and not the more valuable flake variety.